brimjustin/PrototypeIotaStarter/README.md

-# API Routers & Swagger
+# BloomTech DS Workshop: API Routers & Swagger
 How to organize an API with FastAPI's builtin tools.